 Our aim is to ensure that all pupils at Aldworth have and are able to identify the skills and experiences that they have received at school to benefit them in their next stage beyond school.
 With an ever-changing careers platform, we hope to ensure that all pupils strive to achieve to the best of their ability to ensure that many doors are open to them, in order to Build a Brighter Future.
 In KS3 pupils will use the skills builder programme to aid them and then move on to build their CV’s and personal statements with the Start programme in KS4.

-Currently students have access to an independent careers advisor, Michael Stockwell, who is based in Dartmouth.
+In addition, Aldworth works with the EBP consortium which means that students have access to an independent careers advisor, Michael Stockwell, who is based in the year 11 zone.
 The school organise a programme of interviews for Year 10 and 11 to discuss their career options and interviews and are available on request for other year groups.

 Employer encounters and assemblies help to reinforce the careers programme which is delivered as part of our PSHE programme.
 The school liaises with local colleges to ensure that students are fully informed about Open Evenings and taster opportunities at a range of providers.

 The next review of career provision at Aldworth will take place in Sept 2023.

 Policy Statement in compliance with Section 42B of the Education Act 1997 and can be found in the Policy section of our website, titled Provider Access Policy

 Click on the Widgets provided by LMI For All.
 Careerometer is an easy way to get access to labour market information.